jon-jacky/Piety/editors/edsel.md

 *emacs*.
 It divides its display into two main regions: a scrolling command region at the bottom, and above it a *frame* that holds one or more windows that show the contents of editor buffers.
+One of the windows is the *current window* that shows where commands take effect.
+The current window always shows a *cursor* or *marker* that shows where the next insertion or deletion will take place.

 The command region behaves like a terminal running *ed*: you type a command, *edsel* prints the response, and any preceding commands and